 Shortage of capital

 Capital is a big problem for most restaurant owners.
 Many of them are unable to constantly raise capital to sustain the business for long periods.
-A lack of capital (and eliminating credit issues, at times) needed to run the business for an extended period of time will have a negative effect on the longevity of the restaurant.
+A lack of capital (and eliminating credit issues like removing Enhanced Recovery Company collections, at times) needed to run the business for an extended period of time will have a negative effect on the longevity of the restaurant.
 Before starting out, restaurant owners would be certain that they have enough capital to run for at least the first five years of the business, and there should still be enough resources to cope with unexpected price changes and cost increase.

 Handling and minimizing turnover